Katherine Forsyth

 Katherine S. Forsyth is a Scottish historian who specializes in the history and culture of Celtic-speaking peoples during the 1st millennium AD, in particular the Picts.

-She is currently a professor in Celtic and Gaelic at the University of Glasgow in Scotland.
+Forsyth is currently a professor in Celtic and Gaelic at the University of Glasgow in Scotland.
+She graduated from the University of Cambridge and Harvard University.

 Forsyth is an expert in the Ogham script, and has provided readings for a number of Ogham inscriptions, including the Buckquoy spindle-whorl and the Lunnasting stone.
 Forsyth has reinterpreted a number of Pictish Ogham stone inscriptions that were previously thought to be written in an unknown pre-Indo-European language, and has argued that the Picts spoke a Brythonic language.